glaucia86/MicrosoftCloud/tutorials/docs/Authentication-App-With-NextJs-And-Microsoft-Graph/index.md

-# Workshop: Authentication App with Next.js and Microsoft Graph
+# Authentication App with Next.js and Microsoft Graph

 **Level**: Beginner-Intermediate